mshi01/ai110-pawpal-starter/reflection.md

 - Briefly describe your initial UML design.
 - What classes did you include, and what responsibilities did you assign to each?

-My initial UML design includes 4 classes, Owner, Pet, Task and Scheduler.
-The Owner class includes the owner name and a list of Pet objects.
-It also includes a function add_pet which can add a pet and a function all_tasks which can list all (pet, task) pairs across all the pets for the owner.
-The Pet Class includes the pet name, species and a list of tasks.
-It also has a function add_task to add tasks to the pet.
-The Task class includes the attributes title and duration_minutes and a priority level and a function rank which can return the rank of the priority of the task as an integer level.
-The Scheduler class includes the Owner object and a build_schedule function which can create a schedule for the owner with task title and assigned schedule slots, the tasks are sorted by the priority level.

-3 core actions the user should be able to perform include adding a pet, scheduling a walk/groom, list a daily plan.
+The system is built around 4 classes: Owner, Pet, Task, and Scheduler.

+- Owner stores the owner's name and a list of Pet objects, with methods to add a pet (add_pet) and retrieve all (pet, task) pairs across every pet (all_tasks).
+- Pet stores the pet's name, species, and a list of Task objects, with an add_task method to attach tasks to the pet.
+- Task stores a title, duration in minutes, and a priority level, with a rank method that returns the priority as an integer for sorting.
+- Scheduler holds an Owner object and a build_schedule method that generates a daily schedule by sorting tasks by priority rank and assigning them to time slots.

+Core User Actions
+There are 3 key actions a user can perform:

+- Add a pet — register a new pet under the owner's profile.
+- Schedule a task — create and assign a task to a specific pet.
+- View the daily plan — generate and display a prioritized schedule of tasks across all pets.

 **b.
 Design changes**

 - Did your design change during implementation?
 - If yes, describe at least one change and why you made it.

-AI helped me to identify the following missing ralationships in the original UML diagram: Task has no back-reference to its Pet	If you pass a Task around on its own, you can't tell which pet it belongs to; Pet has no back-reference to its Owner; Scheduler is not in the UML as owning Owner, Owner has no reference to its Scheduler.
+Through AI-assisted review, several missing relationships in the original UML diagram were identified:

+- Task has no back-reference to its parent Pet, making it impossible to determine which pet a task belongs to when the task is passed around in isolation.
+- Pet has no back-reference to its parent Owner.
+- Scheduler is not modeled as owning an Owner, and conversely, Owner holds no reference to its Scheduler.

-AI also helped me to idenfify several logic bottlenecks.
-One of them is using "break" vs "continue" in build_schedule function.
-Using break stops at the first task that doesn't fit.
-If a 60-min low-priority task can't fit but a 5-min low-priority task after it could, it gets dropped silently. continue would be more correct.
-The other one is tasks: list is untyped (line 22) list instead of list[Task] means nothing prevents adding non-Task objects to Pet.tasks, which would silently break Scheduler.build_schedule when it calls .rank.
-Another drawback we found out is there is no guard for an empty schedule window
-If day_start >= day_end, build_schedule returns [] with no indication of why — could be confusing when wired to the UI.
+Several logic bottlenecks were also surfaced.
+For example, the handling of recurring tasks — specifically how mark_task_complete was implemented — did not account for auto-recreating tasks after completion.
+Also, using an untyped list instead of list[Task] for Pet.tasks places no restriction on what gets added, meaning non-Task objects could silently enter the list and cause Scheduler.build_schedule to break when it attempts to call .rank on them.

 ---